 After the audit, you will find out what exactly needs to be corrected, first and foremost, what currently hinders the work of your web resource.
 An unnecessary functionality, a long registration form, and big ads are killing your traffic and promotional budget.
 Only a thorough analysis can show real obstacles on the way to the desired rates.
 For example, this search form on the main page doesn’t work properly

 And find nothing related.
 This should be fixed immediately since users also cannot find what they are looking for.

 - Great recommendations

-You can not only fix your flaws with the help of the audit but also refine your website or online store.
-Take into account the preferences of your audience to add interesting features, such as reviews of the online store, display of products of the same color, or your advantages in figures.
-You just have to really know what attracts your potential and loyal customers.
+You can fix your flaws with the help of testing and refine your website or online store.
+Take into account your audience’s preferences to add interesting features, such as reviews of the online store, display of products of the same color, or your advantages in figures.
+You have to really know what attracts your potential and loyal customers.

 - Web analytics of the website

 Not only is fixing mistakes important, but one should also monitor the results of corrections and refinements.
 Preserve achievements and make new corrections based on the analytics.
 To track the effectiveness of usability changes, use Google Analytics or Plerdy click heatmaps.
 Also, evaluate the overall performance of the resource, including its technical components, functionality, and design.
 You will get a clear presentation of useful and important information.

 - Loyalty and repeat sales